 At the same time, skate brands have been trending in fashion for the last few years as retro styles and informality rule menswear.

-What Makes Skate Shoes?
+What Makes The Best Skate Shoe for Men?

 If you don’t already know what we’re talking about here, the clue is in the name.
 These are shoes designed for skateboarding.